Skip to content

 by admin-muskokayogafestival

-I. What is Tapas in Yoga Philosophy?
-Tapas is a Sanskrit term that translates to “heat” or “austerity” in English.
-In the context of yoga philosophy, tapas refers to the practice of self-discipline, self-control, and inner strength.
-It is one of the Niyamas, which are ethical guidelines for personal behavior outlined in the Yoga Sutras … Read more
+I. What is Asana in Yoga Philosophy?
+Asana is a Sanskrit term that refers to the physical postures or poses practiced in yoga.
+In the broader context of yoga philosophy, asana is one of the eight limbs of yoga as outlined by the sage Patanjali in the Yoga Sutras.
+Asana is often associated with the … Read more

 by admin-muskokayogafestival